krishnacheemalapati/SecureSpaces/Arduino/README.md

 3. Open the Calibration example that came with the "HX711_ADC" library in the Arduino IDE.
 4. Load the example code to your Arduino.
 5. Open the Arduino Serial Monitor to view the weight values.

+## Next Steps

+1. **Choose a suitable WiFi module**: Select a WiFi module that is compatible with Arduino, such as the ESP8266 or ESP32.

+2. **Connect the WiFi module to the Arduino**: Use jumper wires to connect the module's TX pin to the Arduino's RX pin and the module's RX pin to the Arduino's TX pin.

+3. **Install necessary libraries**: In the Arduino IDE, install the necessary libraries for the WiFi module.
+This may include libraries specific to the module you are using, such as the ESP8266WiFi library for ESP8266.

+4. **Configure the WiFi module**: In your Arduino code, configure the WiFi module to connect to your local network by providing the SSID and password.
+This can usually be done using the `WiFi.begin()` function.

+5. **Establish a connection to the Django web server**: Specify the server's IP address or domain name and the port number in the Arduino code.
+Use the `WiFiClient` library to create a client object and connect to the server using the `client.connect()` function.

+6. **Format the weight data**: Format the weight data obtained from the load cells into a suitable format, such as JSON.

+7. **Send the weight data to the Django web server**: Use the `client.print()` or `client.println()` functions to send the weight data to the Django web server.
+Include the weight data in an HTTP POST request to the desired endpoints on the Django server.

 ## Contribution
 Feel free to contribute to the development of the hardware components.
 Create a branch, make your changes, and submit a pull request for review.